softmatterlab/OpticalTweezersTutorial/sec_4_2_single_cell_mechanics/README.md

 Intervals of Stiffness:6

 This analysis will create a set of **txt** files in folder [results](results/) that program [force_extension_stiffnes_Fig19.m](programs/force_extension_stiffness_Fig19.m) will use to obtain the plot of the previous, plotting stiffness respect to force.
-This  also useful if you want to use another program for doing th plot.
+This  also useful if you want to use another program for plotting.

 ![alt text](figures/cellular_mechanics.jpg "Force extension curves and stiffness")